-The Code contains a provision that limits the tax deductibility of certain compensation paid to our named executive officers.
+Section 162(m) of the Code limits the tax deductibility of certain compensation paid to our executive officers.
 This provision disallows the deductibility of certain compensation unless it is considered performance-based compensation under the Code.
-Our stock options are designed to be performance based and fully deductible.
-The restricted stock awards granted to our named executive officers in 2007 are performance based in a manner that will preserve their full deductibility.
+Our stock options are designed to be performance-based and fully deductible.
+The restricted stock awards granted to our executive officers in 2011 are performance based in a manner that is intended to preserve their full deductibility.
 We have adopted policies and practices that should ensure the full deductibility of our annual incentive bonuses.
-However, we may forgo any or all of the tax deduction if we believe it to be in the best long-term interests of our shareholders.
+However, we may forgo any or all of the tax deduction if we believe it to be in the best long-term interests of our stockholders.

-In making decisions about executive compensation, we also consider the impact of other regulatory provisions, including the provisions of Section 409A of the Code regarding non-qualified deferred compensation and the change-in-control provisions of Section 280G of the Code.
+In making decisions about executive compensation, we also consider the impact of other regulatory provisions, including the provisions of Section 409A of the Code regarding non-qualified deferred compensation and the change-in-control excise tax provisions of Section 280G of the Code.
 In making decisions about executive compensation, we also consider how various elements of compensation will impact our financial results.
-For example, we consider the impact of FAS 123(R), which requires us to recognize the cost of employee services received in exchange for awards of equity instruments based upon the grant date fair value of those awards.
+For example, Topic 718, the accounting standard that determines the cost to be recognized for equity awards, is considered in reviewing the relative weighting between stock options and restricted shares.